EMXC-Skiing/massnordic-web/index.md

 ### Selection Criteria

-- Team selection is based on a points system that rewards performance in various races throughout the season -- primarily the Mass Nordic Cup, which all skiers must register for.
+- Team selection is based on a points system that rewards performance in various races throughout the season -- primarily the MA Nordic Cup, which all skiers must register for.
 Points may also be earned via performances in:
     1. High School League Races (public and private).
     2. Championship Races (MIAA & NEPSAC).
     3. Eastern Cups.